microsoft/delta-kusto/README.md

 This scenario is useful to reverse engineer changes done *manually* to an environment.

-### 3. Empty (current) to Kusto scripts (target)
+### 3. Empty (current) to ADX Database (target)

 This is a special case of the previous scenario where the current script is empty or omitted.
 Indeed, the *current* source is optional (target is mandatory).

 ![Empty to ADX](documentation/empty-to-adx.png)